nmslib/hnswlib/README.md

 Note that inner product is not a metric.
 An element can be closer to some other element than to itself.

-For other spaces use the main library https://github.com/nmslib/nmslib
+For other spaces use the main library https://github.com/nmslib/nmslib.
+For huge datasets you can try https://github.com/dbaranchuk/ivf-hnsw (which is state-of-the-art in compressed indeces) or faiss (https://github.com/facebookresearch/faiss), both of which can use hnsw for coarse quatization.

 #### Python bindings example